 Walter Rabl (1873-1940)

-The QUARTET for Clarinet, Violin, Cello and Piano, Op.
-1, won the 23-year-old Austrian composer and pianist Walter Rabl (1873-1940) first prize in an important Viennese composition competition.
+The QUARTET in E-flat Major for Clarinet, Violin, Cello and Piano, Op.
+1 won the 23-year-old Austrian composer and pianist Walter Rabl (1873-1940) first prize in an important Viennese composition competition.
 Rabl caught the attention of the judges with his uncommon pairing of instruments and his skillful melodic writing.
 Adding to the young man’s good fortune was the fact that none other than Johannes Brahms had subsidized the award and paid out of his own pocket to make the premiere of the piece possible.
 Brahms further championed Rabl’s career by persuading his own publisher, Simrock, to print the work.